 One of the most common misconceptions about recovery is that, in order to qualify, you simply must put down drugs and alcohol.
 Nothing could be further from the truth.
 Abstinence from drugs and alcohol is sobriety.
 Recovery, on the other hand, means recovering who you are.

-For most newcomers who walk through the door of a drug rehab center, sobriety is their primary aim.
+For most newcomers who walk through the door of a New Hampshire drug rehab center, sobriety is their primary aim.
 They believe if they can only stop using drugs and alcohol, life will be wonderful.
 This is the other prevalent misconception about recovery.
 The term “substance use disorder” implies that the drugs and alcohol themselves are the problem.
 Unfortunately, that is not the case.
 At its core, addiction is not a problem specific to drugs and alcohol, it’s a thinking problem.
 Having a substance use disorder means that your thoughts are dis-ordered and, consequently, you seek drugs and alcohol to create an illusionary sense of order – or to mask over feelings of unmanageability.
 Newcomers are often dismayed to learn that drug rehab is not a quick fix.
 Addiction treatment teaches you how to change your thinking but, once you leave, you must continue the strategies you learn.
 If you fail to execute these strategies by way of consistent action, your thinking will revert to dis-order.

 The founding partners of the Process Recovery Center are passionate about highlighting this forgotten – and essential – part of the recovery journey.
 Founding member, Justin Etling, together with Executive Director, Nicole White, focus a weekly radio show – broadcast on WSMN 1590 Nashua – on the importance of these questions.